sravani2604/blog/blog/content/blog/How to connect to Microsoft GraphAPI with PowerShell.md

 https://docs.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0

-Now that we have a simple uri for our query, we can use 'Invoke-RestMethod' like this:
+Now that we have a simple URI for our query, we can use 'Invoke-RestMethod' like this:

 ```PowerShell